 When automatic page numbering has been set in all the documents except Chapter 1, the page numbers will show correctly in your Book file.
 If you move a document within the Book file (by dragging it up or down), you’ll see that the page numbering will adjust accordingly.
 Remember to save your Book file after making any changes.

 You’ll see in the Book file shown below that the left column contains a symbol in one of the rows called Indicates the Style Source.
 It means that the document in that row contains the styles that govern all the documents in the Book file if you choose to synchronize the styles.
-Synchronizing styles will synchronize your paragraph styles, character styles, object styles, and color swatches.
+Synchronizing styles using the Book feature will synchronize your paragraph styles, character styles, object styles, and color swatches.

 Suppose you’ve made some changes to the styles or swatches in your chapter 5 document, and now you want to use those updated styles or swatches throughout your book.
 Click in the column to the left of chapter 5 to set chapter 5 as your book’s style source.
 Select all the other documents that you want to synchronize to chapter 5 by pressing Ctrl/Cmd and clicking the documents (they’ll turn blue when selected).